jackypan000/Data_Science_Specialization/3. Getting and Cleaning Data/README.md

 ## Getting and Cleaning Data - Course Project
 ### General description about this README
-This README is used to explain the `run_analysis.R` clearly and understandably.
+This README is used to explain the [`run_analysis.R`](https://github.com/jackypan000/Data_Science_Specialization/blob/master/3.%20Getting%20and%20Cleaning%20Data/run_analysis.R) clearly and understandably.

 This file includes how to get the raw data, preprocess the data and obtain our final goal: the tidy dataset.

+Anything regarding variables' explanation is included in [CodeBook](https://github.com/jackypan000/Data_Science_Specialization/blob/master/3.%20Getting%20and%20Cleaning%20Data/CodeBook.md).

 <br>
 ### 0.Data preparation